The Genealogical Society of Pennsylvania

 Visit the FamilySearch Affiliate Library at GSP to view FamilySearch collections not viewable at home.
 Admission to the FamilySearch room is free.

-Laptop with FamilySearch logo on screen next to large monitor with FamilySearch logo on screen and FamilySearch notepad and pencil on right side.
+Laptop open with FamilySearch logo on screen and large monitor with FamilySearch logo on screen

 Library shelves with books